 back to top

-"No Smoking" Signs are required for all indoor public spaces by NYC Smoke-Free Air Act Local Law #47 of 2002.
-They are available in both white-on-blue, and a more printer-friendly blue-on-white.
-Both versions can be downloaded for printing here:
+"No Smoking and Electronic Cigarette Use" Signs are required for all indoor public spaces by NYC Smoke-Free Air Act Local Law #47 of 2002.
+They are available in white-on-blue.
+They can be downloaded for printing here:

 Please note that these signs must: